 Birds entering the United States from Canada by land need only an inspection by a vet at your point of entry.
 If you're traveling by air or sea you'll also need a import permit VS 17-129.
 Birds entering the US from any other country are subject to thirty-day quarantine, similar to the one imposed on entering Hawaii with dogs or cats (the quarantine facilities are in New York, Miami, and Los Angeles).

-Horses can cross the US-Canada border with this form, an equine-specific veterinary examination certification, including a delightful set of illustrations with sections for special muzzle characteristics, and a certificate proving a negative result on a Coggins disorder test.
+Horses can cross the US-Canada border with an equine-specific veterinary examination certification.
+The form includes a delightful set of illustrations with sections for special muzzle characteristics, and a certificate proving a negative result on a Coggins disorder test.
 Vet inspection is required on entering the US, so check your local border crossing for hours and availability.

 Pet rodents have not been regulated for border-crossing, so feel free to toss the cage and hamster-wheel in the back seat to distract your kids on the long drive to your grandmother's house in Boise.
 Our source at the border says “we don't really see a lot of rats,” so it might be worth doing your research and printing the relevant pages from the government's website to ease your guard's rule-book thumbing.